2022 Army Black Knights football team

 The 2022 Army Black Knights football team represented the United States Military Academy in the 2022 NCAA Division I FBS football season.
 The Black Knights were led by ninth-year head coach Jeff Monken and played their home games at Michie Stadium in West Point, New York.
 They competed as an independent.
 The Black Knights finished the season with a record of 6–6, beating Navy but losing possession of the Commander-in-Chief's Trophy after a loss to Air Force.
 They were not invited to a bowl as only five of their six wins counted for bowl eligibility, with the sixth coming against their second FCS opponent of the year.

-Previous season

-The Black Knights finished the 2021 season with a record of 9–4, sharing the Commander-in-Chief's Trophy with Navy and Air Force after all three service academies finished with 1–1 records against each other.
-They were invited to the Armed Forces Bowl where they defeated Missouri, 24–22.